Skip to content

 Can the ears reopen after surgery?

-In my practice, recurrence is extremely rare.
-The Island technique I learned from Professor Ivo Pitanguy involves an incision through the full thickness of the cartilage and a definitive break of its elastic memory, which makes the result stable over the years.
-I recommend that my patients wear a compression band 24 hours a day for three weeks to ensure the best result.
+Ear reopening after otoplasty is uncommon in my experience, but recurrence remains possible and depends on cartilage memory, technique, healing and headband compliance.
+The Island technique I learned from Professor Ivo Pitanguy involves a full-thickness incision through the cartilage that neutralises its original elastic memory, which supports long-term stability.
+I recommend that my patients wear a compression headband 24 hours a day for three weeks to help preserve the outcome.

 How long does otoplasty surgery take?

-I perform otoplasty in sixty to ninety minutes, under general anaesthesia, which is my preference for the safety and comfort it provides — especially in children.
-The patient goes home the same day, as soon as the effects of the anaesthesia wear off.
+I usually perform otoplasty in sixty to ninety minutes, under general anaesthesia, which is my preference for monitoring and comfort — especially in children.
+The patient goes home the same day when the effects of the anaesthesia have worn off and recovery criteria are met.

 What is the postoperative period like for otoplasty?